 When Legacies Become Debts

-Images: When Legacies Become Debts at The Mosaic Rooms, photographs by Andy Stagg and Joyce Nichols.
+Images: When Legacies Become Debts at The Mosaic Rooms, photographs by Andy Stagg and Joyce Nicholls.

 When Legacies Become Debts contemplates the personal and collective forms of reliance and liability experienced between two generations of artists and writers in the Iranian context.
 Curated by Azar Mahmoudian the exhibition features commissioned works by Ali Meer Azimi, Bahar Noorizadeh and Mahan Moalemi, recent projects by Hadi Fallahpisheh and Shirin Sabahi, and in-process researches by Hannah Darabi, Ronak Moshtaghi, and Hamed Yousefi (with Ali Mirsepassi), the exhibition and related programme addresses the nuances of artistic research and production as part of series of pedagogical, discursive and material negotiations with the legacies that shape and inform them.

 When Legacies Become Debts centres on intergenerational obligations, personal commitments, intellectual inheritances and volatile destinies.
 What can be done with legacies that are desired or unwanted, reassuring or questionable? legacies of imagined futures that have taken a detour?
 Turning the notion of inheritance on its head, the exhibition suggests an inward excavation that asks how one might inherit oneself.
 In this respect, it addresses the feeling of indebtedness that legacies impart upon subsequent generations in the form of posterity.
 With this relationship comes a need to pay back, an expectation to continue what those legacies have triggered and provoked in their wake.